How to Check Your PC Power Consumption

 How to Use Online Tools to Check PC Power Consumption

-You could try at least three different methods to check your computer’s power usage.
-Therefore, you are not need to individually measure each component.
+You can try at least three different methods to check your computer’s power usage.
+Therefore, you do not need to individually measure each component.

 #1 Check PC’s power usage with LocalCooling

-The power used by the primary computer components can be estimated using a free programme called LocalCooling, which also provides you with some options for power-saving features.
+The power used by the primary computer components can be estimated using a free program called LocalCooling, which also provides you with some options for power-saving features.

 #2 Want a more accurate estimate?
 Check out the power supply calculator.